 Medical Negligence Can Cause Cerebral Palsy

-Cerebral palsy (CP) is a condition that affects movement, muscle tone, and posture.
 While several factors can contribute to its development, medical negligence plays a significant role in some instances.
-Proper medical care during pregnancy and childbirth is crucial, and mistakes or omissions made during these times can lead to a child being diagnosed with CP.
+Proper medical care during pregnancy and childbirth is crucial, and mistakes can lead to a child being diagnosed with CP.

 Factors related to medical negligence include: